-Progress clearly evident Some pr ogress made Requires uplift Target Status To establish a unique tourism offer that takes full advantage of and environmental characteristics: Rugby Experience (and buildi Park role); potential for further development of Green and Blue Infra the river front and the development / enhancement of Greenways.
-C economy currently weaker than potential - steps required to attract the - while complementing polycentric city concepts Red: Requir res uplift A 'World Class' Waterfront - a renaissance of Limerick's entire Waterfront: The Cleeves Riverside Quarter (circa 10 acres), Arthurs Quay (circa 4 acres) and Bishops Quay projects represent key opportunities in this respect, serving to provide mixed-use developments of scale.
-The 'Limerick Cultural Centre' - an iconic destination building on the Waterfront: Limerick has a notable gap in cultural offerings within the City Centre.
-The development of a UL city centre campus has the potential to open up opportunities in this respect.
-However, the focus should not be on a singular offering 'Great streets' - a transformation of the City's three main streets - O'Connell Street, Catherine Street and Henry Street: Work on the €9.1m revitalisation of O'Connell Street will proceed in 2021 (having been halted by Covid restrictions).
-The project covers the area between the junctions with Denmark Street/ Arthur's Quay and Cecil Street/ Lower Cecil Street A new City Square/Plaza - to define the focal point or 'heart' of the City Centre: A number of new ne progress made Amber: Some progress made ne progress made ne progress made Renewal of the Georgian Quarter - a concentrated programme City to its former glory: Two demonstration projects will help creat in Limerick's Georgian Quarter into modern living spaces - serve as in the city's historic Georgian core. +CityxChange is a pivotal project Quarter. e a model for transforming b a roadmap for new residenti uildings al living Amber: Sor ne progress made
+Progress clearly evident Some pro ogress made Requires uplift Target Status To establish a unique tourism offer that takes full advantage of and environmental characteristics: Rugby Experience (and buildin Park role); potential for further development of Green and Blue Infra the river front and the development / enhancement of Greenways.
+C economy currently weaker than potential - steps required to attract f - while complementing polycentric city concepts ng on Munster Rugby and Th structure including the reanin ultural offering and night-time nomond nation of e Red: Requir es uplift A 'World Class' Waterfront - a renaissance of Limerick's entire Quarter (circa 10 acres), Arthurs Quay (circa 4 acres) and Bishops (opportunities in this respect, serving to provide mixed-use developm Quay projects represent key iverside Amber: Sor ne progress made The 'Limerick Cultural Centre' - an iconic destination building of notable gap in cultural offerings within the City Centre.
+The developer the potential to open up opportunities in this respect.
+However, the for offering nent of a UL city centre cam pus has Amber: Sor ne progress made 'Great streets' - a transformation of the City's three main street Street and Henry Street: Work on the €9.1m revitalisation of O'Cor (having been halted by Covid restrictions).
+The project covers the ar Denmark Street/ Arthur's Quay and Cecil Street/ Lower Cecil Street nnell Street will proceed in 20)21 Amber: Sor ne progress made A new City Square/Plaza - to define the focal point or 'heart' of city squares / plazas are proposed as part of the series of transformation (including at Colbert Station).
+Existing space at Arthur's Quay, Perv ational projects across the ci Amber: Sor ne progress made Renewal of the Georgian Quarter - a concentrated programme City to its former glory: Two demonstration projects will help creat in Limerick's Georgian Quarter into modern living spaces - serve as in the city's historic Georgian core. +CityxChange is a pivotal project Quarter. e a model for transforming b a roadmap for new residenti uildings ial living Amber: Sor ne progress made